 The result from radar measurements is most often presented in the form of radargrams where the position of the probes is shown along one axis and the propagation along the other.
-The amplitude of the received signal is represented by a grey scale where dark colour corresponds to large positive signals and light colour to large negative signals.
+The amplitude of the received signal is represented by a grey scale where dark colour corresponds to the large positive signals and light colour to large negative signals.
 Grey colour corresponds to no reflected signals.

-The data presented in this report is related to the measurement, which is defined to be the central point between the transmitter and the receiver antenna.
+The data presented in this report is related to the measurement point of the antennas, which is defined to be the central point between the transmitter and the receiver antenna.

 The two basic patterns to interpret in borehole measurements are point and plane reflectors.
-In the reflection mode, borehole radar essentially gives a high-resolution image of the rock mass, showing the geometry of plane structures (contacts between layers, thin marker beds, fractures) which may or may not, intersect the borehole or showing the presence of local features (cavities, lenses etc) around the borehole.
+In the reflection mode, the borehole radar essentially gives a high-resolution image of the rock mass, showing the geometry of plane structures (contacts between layers, thin marker beds, and fractures), which may or may not intersect the borehole, or indicating the presence of local features (cavities, lenses etc) in the vicinity of the borehole.

 The distance to a reflecting object or plane is determined by measuring the difference in arrival time between the direct and the reflected pulse.
-The basic assumption is that the speed of propagation is the same everywhere.
-A rock velocity of 128 m/μs is adopted for the interpretations made, as calculated from measurements in borehole HFM03.
+The basic assumption is that the speed of propagation is uniform in the entire rock volume.
+A rock velocity of 128 m/ μ s is adopted for the interpretations made, as calculated from measurements in borehole HFM03 /1/.

 The visualization of data (Appendix 2) is made with REFLEX; a Windows based processing software for filtering and analysis of radar data.
-The processing steps are shown in Table 4-6 - Table 4-9.
+The processing steps are shown in Table 4-5 - Table 4-7.

-For the interpretation of the intersection angle between the borehole axis and the planes visible on the radargrams the RadinterSKB software has been used.
-The interpreted intersection point and intersection angle of the detected structures are presented in the Tables 5-1-5-4.
+For the interpretation of the intersection angle between the borehole axis and the planes visible on the radargrams, the RadinterSKB software has been used.
+The interpreted intersection point and intersection angle of the detected structures are presented in the Tables 5-2-5-3.
 The detected structures are also visible on the radargrams in Appendix 2.